 Leadership Johnson County participants must:

-- Attend a Friday and Saturday class retreat in early September (not an overnight stay).
+Attend a Thursday and Friday class retreat in early September (not an overnight stay).

 - Maintain regular attendance with a maximum of 16 hours of excused absence to meet graduation requirements.

 - Attendance requirements also include 3 coaching sessions, and evening obligations for the Holiday Toast and Graduation.